 Our Transition Scotland hub is made up of people who are active in their own communities and who give extra help by offering help to others, sharing experiences, and spreading that knowledge with others.

-Folks like us are: Eva from PEDAL, Phil from Dunbar, Alan from Linlithgow, David, Pat and Joanna from Edinburgh, Luci from Glasgow, Ali from St. Andrews, Martin from Black Isle, Pamela & Emma from Stirling, Maria who's our scout transition bee originally from St. Andrews and now in Findhorn Eco Village.
+Folks like us are: Eva from PEDAL, Phil from Dunbar, Alan from Linlithgow, David, Pat and Joanna from Edinburgh, Luci from Glasgow, Ali from St. Andrews, Martin from Black Isle, Emma from Stirling and Maria in Findhorn Eco Village.

 OTHER FORESTS (Transition Hubs around the planet)